 CBD may benefit a person's health in a variety of ways.
-People tend to use prescription or over-the-counter drugs to relieve stiffness and pain, including chronic pain.
+People tend to use prescription or over-the-counter drugs to relieve issues, including chronic issues.

 Some people believe that CBD offers a more natural alternative.
-Authors of a study published in the Journal of Experimental Medicine found that CBD significantly reduced chronic inflammation and pain in some mice and rats.
+Authors of a study published in the Journal of Experimental Medicine found that CBD significantly reduced chronic issues and acute issues in some mice and rats.

-The researchers suggested that the non-psychoactive compounds in marijuana, such as CBD, could provide a new treatment for chronic pain.
+The researchers suggested that the non-psychoactive compounds in marijuana, such as CBD, could provide a new treatment for chronic issues.

-A similar review, published in Neurotherapeutics found that CBD may be a promising treatment for people with opioid addiction disorders.
-The researchers noted that CBD reduced some symptoms associated with substance use disorders.
-These included anxiety, mood-related symptoms, pain, and insomnia.
+A similar review, published in Neurotherapeutics found that there may be a promising treatment for people with opioid addiction disorders.
+The researchers noted that products reduced some symptoms associated with substance use disorders.
+These included anxiety, mood-related symptoms, and insomnia.